 - a.
 Funding may be used to pay for lodging in hotels, lodges, or other housing rentals (e.g. AirBNB). - b.
-Organizations are expected to maximize room capacity, placing four students in a hotel room, as long as room availability and student comfort and safety allows. - c.
-There are limits to the amount of money that can be spent per hotel room per night.
-The limits are as follows: - i.
-For extended trips (greater than 200 miles away from Hamilton College) organizations may spend up to \$350.00 per room per night. - ii.
-Non-extended trips (within 200 miles of Hamilton College) may spend up to \$250.00 per room per night. - iii.
-Organizations must fundraise or self-fund lodging expenses in excess of these limits. - iv.
-The limits do not apply to other lodging rentals, but organizations should select reasonably priced lodging. - d.
-Student Assembly funds may not be used for incidentals, damage, or room charges. - e.
-Lodging should be booked for student organization travel by the Student Activities Office, or by the organization's faculty/staff advisor. - f.
+Lodging should be booked for student organization travel by the Student Activities Office, or by the organization's faculty/staff advisor. - c.
+Organizations are expected to maximize room capacity, placing four students in a hotel room, as long as room availability and student comfort and safety allows. - d.
+Student organizations should make best efforts to book lodging that is priced around the average pricing for hotels/lodging for their destination and dates of travel. - e.
+Student Assembly funds may not be used for incidentals, damage, or room charges. - f.
 Hamilton College is tax exempt in New York and some reciprocal states.
 Funding may only be used to pay for tax on lodging that is in states where Hamilton College is not tax exempt.